-A fiduciary for an estate or trust is required to make estimated tax payments in 2019 if one of the following conditions applies:
+A fiduciary for an estate or trust is required to make estimated tax payments in 2018 if one of the following conditions applies:

-- The net income tax liability on the estate's or trust's taxable income for the 2018 Tax Year (as shown on the 2018 Form FID-3, line 36) was \$500 or more. - The fiduciary expects to owe (after subtracting any Montana income tax withheld, mineral royalty tax withheld and tax credits) \$500 or more for the 2019 Tax Year.
+- The net income tax liability on the estate or trust's taxable income for the 2017 tax year (as shown on the 2017 Form FID-3, line 36) was \$500 or more. - The fiduciary expects to owe (after subtracting any Montana income tax withheld, mineral royalty tax withheld and tax credits) \$500 or more for the 2018 tax year.

-Complete the worksheets in the Estimated Tax publication to determine if there is a requirement to pay estimated tax for 2019.
-This publication is available at revenue.mt.gov or call us at (406) 444-6900.
+Complete Form ESW-FID (2018 Montana Fiduciary Estimated Income Tax Worksheet) to determine if there is a requirement to pay estimated tax for 2018.
+This form is available at revenue.mt.gov or call us at (406) 444-6900.
 The fiduciary can also pay electronically.
 For payment options visit revenue.mt.gov.

-Mhat is the interest rate on unpaid taxes?
+(b) What is the interest rate on unpaid taxes?

-The current interest rate is 5 percent%.
+The current interest rate is 4%.
 Under Montana law, the interest rate for all unpaid income taxes depends on the rate set by the Internal Revenue Service and may fluctuate each year.